JetBrains/Qodana/topics/flexinspect.md

 ### Create an inspection file

-To create a new `inspection.kts` file, follow the procedure below.
+To create a new `inspection.kts` template file, follow the procedure below.

 <procedure>
 <step>In your project, create the <code>inspections</code> directory.</step>